neural-data-science/NESC_3505/syllabus.md

 ### Meet 'n Greets (optional)
 You can earn bonus points by participating in short (5-10 min) one-on-one meetings with other class members.
 These are scheduled by students at your mutual convenience, and can take the form of an online video/audio chat or in-person meeting.
 The purpose of these is to allow for the kinds of casual interactions you might normally have with others in a face-to-face class, and allow you to get to know people as potential team members for projects.

 All students are expected to abide by [Dalhousie University's Code of Student Conduct](https://www.dal.ca/dept/university_secretariat/policies/student-life/code-of-student-conduct.html), and violations will be addressed through the procedures described there.
-If a meet 'n greet makes you uncomfortable, it is fine to terminate it immediately.
+Note: if a meet 'n greet makes you uncomfortable, it is fine to terminate it immediately.
 Please report any inappropriate behaviour to the instructor immediately.
 You will be heard, and you will be respected.

 Meet 'n greets should ideally occur early in the course, and must be completed by the end of the first month of class in order for you to receive points.